bruce-neveruse/gcp-lb/README.md

 gcloud projects list
 ```

-### IN CLOUD SHELL EDITOR, CHANGE PROJECT NAME AND NUMBER IN web-svr-install.sh AND EXECUTE
+### !
+ONLY IF NOT ACLOUD GURU ! - IN CLOUD SHELL EDITOR, CHANGE PROJECT NAME AND NUMBER IN web-svr-install.sh AND EXECUTE
 ```
 ./web-server-install.sh
 ```